This site focuses on communities to solve the biggest hurdle facing the tiny house movement — Where to park it?

 Before I even finished this phase of the site, Festival Organizers were reaching out to me, adding me to their Speaker Lineup and asking me to create a booth for festival attendees to search, LIVE, for places to live tiny in community.

-I’ve been going to 1 or 2 festivals a month since!
+I’ve been going to 1 or 2 festivals a month since (except during the pandemic).

 UPCOMING SITE ROADMAP

 I am incredibly excited about new upcoming functionality that will increase the usefulness of the site for both villages and people seeking community.
 The user experience will be greatly upgraded.
-Villages will be offered free websites (if they don’t have one) and tools will be added to help established communities help new communities get off the ground.
+New features will be added that help EVERYONE in the movement, not just communities.

 Jill Kanto, founder